RichardLoProjects/CV_20240709_asset_periodicity_analysis/README.md

 ### Project Outcomes

 - `eda.ipynb`: an ET data pipeline for feature engineering, visualisation, and discussion, intended for a data analyst or quant with further research in mind.
-- `el_csv.py`: an EL data pipeline for compressed proprietary storage, intended for manual use at home.
+- `fetch.py`: an EL data pipeline for compressed proprietary storage, intended for manual use at home.
+- `bond_timeseries.csv`: the data.
-- `pipeline.py`: an ETL data pipeline for feature engineering and saving to a database, intended to be run on a cronjob server.
+- `pipeline.py`: a modified version of `fetch.py` with feature engineering and database handling, intended to be run on a remote server using `.env`.
 - `backtest.ipynb`: simulation of a trading bot and backtest.

 ### Conclusion

+While the exploratory data analysis does indeed return evidence for periodicity in stock price, the implementation of feature engineering proved to be quite poor, losing quite a significant amount of money.
+In other words, while project aims were met, more work must be done to tackle the problem statement.